View INSTANT Quotes

 Even after getting a late start in life, Peter’s IUL would still deliver a substantial benefit to his retirement plan with: >A death benefit at age 65 of $327,751 >An annual tax-free income stream of $11,424

-Another feature of indexed universal life insurance is that you are never limited as to what amount you can contribute like in a 401k, IRA, or ROTH IRA.
-I get the question how much money should I put in my IUL all the time.
+Another feature of indexed universal life insurance is that you are never limited to what amount you can contribute, like in a 401k, IRA, or ROTH IRA.
+I get the question of how much money I should put in my IUL all the time.

 We see contributions anywhere from $2000 per year to over $100,000 per year.
 The IUL policy can work for all sizes of contributions as long as you design your plan correctly.